SMcQueen2023/skills-github-pages/README.md

 docker run --rm -p 4000:4000 skills-github-pages
 ```

-The local preview will be available at `http://localhost:4000/skills-github-pages/`.
+The local preview will be available at `http://localhost:4000/`.

+Local preview intentionally overrides the project-site base URL so you can browse the site from the root path.
+GitHub Pages deployment still uses `_config.yml`, which keeps the published base URL at `/skills-github-pages`.

 If you want the container to reflect local file edits without rebuilding the image each time, run it with a bind mount instead: